amytee252/Keystrokes_NN/README.md

 - Probably not relevant for current model with the datasets as they are, but back propagation?
 Drop out?
 - RNN?
 Although probably not worth it if the data isn't balanced.
 - Try using Keras Tuner for hyperparameter optimisation?
 But seems a bit pointless here unless having more balanced data.
+- Probably should have plotted a precision-recall curve as that is better for imbalanced datasets.
+This is because ROC curves will present a more optimistic picture of a model with imbalanced classes.